larytet/synel/README.md

 Synel has an API supporting automatic entry.
 Messaging (SMS) is one of the supported interfaces.
 If you do not have access to such API this the choice of your employer and not a a limitation of the Synel product.

 I think that the handshake between the Synel's client side device and the server is trivial.
-If you have physical access to the device it is not goign to be very hard to connect a packet analyzer and reverse engineer the protocol.
+If you have physical access to the device it is not going to be very hard to connect a packet analyzer and reverse engineer the protocol.